 In their planning, teachers will ensure that they give all children the opportunity to develop skills in practical aspects of the curriculum.
-Children with SEND are included in all school trips.
+Children with SEND are included in all School trips.
 We write comprehensive risk assessments to support safe inclusion.
-In response to the Equality Act (2010), this protects individuals from discrimination, harassment and victimisation based on protected characteristics including disability.